Linux ftp command

 FTP supports two different types of file transfers, ASCII and binary.
 At login, the server told us it was currently in ASCII mode.
 Let's change that to binary:

 Using binary mode to transfer files.

 bin is short for binary, and either command switches to binary mode.
 We can now do the same file transfer and the file comes through correctly.

 Let's switch to the remote directory all-images.

 250-README for all-images 250- 250-This folder contains all the JPEG images for our project.
 250- 250 CWD command successful.

-This directory had a "README" message which is displayed by the FTP server every time you change it to your current directory.
-The server then let you know that your cd command was successful.
+This directory had a "README" message that is displayed by the FTP server every time you change it to your current directory.
+The server then lets you know the cd command was successful.
 Now let's download every JPEG file using a wildcard.
 We can use the mget command, which allows us to get multiple files with one command:

 ftp> mget *.jpg *.jpeg *.JPG *.JPEG

-We will now get all the jpeg files with the extensions JPG, JPEG, jpg, or jpeg.
+We now get all the jpeg files with the extensions JPG, JPEG, jpg, or jpeg.